 - Preheat oven to 350°F (176°C).
 Line a baking sheet with parchment paper.

 - Add the oats, 2 tablespoon flour, and sugar, if using, and mix well.
-The dough will be moist and tacky, but if it seems too wet, add another spoonful of flour.
+The dough will be moist and tacky, but if it seems too wet, add another tablespoon of flour.
 Fold in the chocolate chips.

 Notes